Project

 I just know it, I used passenger application server

-RE: Redmine miss read my ruby version - Added by Mischa The Evil almost 4 years ago
+RE: Redmine miss read my ruby version - Added by Mischa The Evil over 4 years ago

 I'm glad that you have been able to solve the issue you were having.

-RE: Redmine miss read my ruby version - Added by whitaker shriram over 3 years ago
+RE: Redmine miss read my ruby version - Added by whitaker shriram about 4 years ago

 Ruby interpreters installed on the system.
 You can check this by running: